Why Pearson Orthodontics?

 Common Malocclusions

-If your teeth or jaws do not fit together correctly, you may need orthodontic treatment to fix the problem.
-Left untreated, orthodontic problems like the ones below – also known as malocclusions – can cause premature tooth wear and enamel loss, speech difficulties, increase your chance of tooth and jaw injury, and more.
+If your teeth or jaws do not fit together correctly, you may need orthodontic treatment to fix the issue.
+Without treatment, orthodontic problems like the ones featured below – also known as malocclusions – can cause premature tooth wear and enamel loss, speech difficulties, tooth and jaw injury, and more.

 Underbite

-An underbite is when the lower jaw extends too far out, causing the lower front teeth to sit in front of the upper front teeth.
+An underbite is when the lower jaw extends too far out, causing your lower front teeth to sit in front of your upper front teeth.

 Overbite

-With an overbite, the upper front teeth extend too far out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
-Issues associated with overbite include excessive tooth wear, protruding lips, and a “gummy” smile.
+An overbite is when your upper front teeth extend too far out over your lower front teeth, often causing the lower front teeth to bite into the roof of your mouth.
+Other issues associated with overbite include excessive tooth wear, protruding lips, and a “gummy” smile.

 Crossbite

-Crossbite occurs when a portion of the upper teeth sit inside the lower teeth, which may cause misaligned tooth and jaw growth.
-To close the mouth, a patient with crossbite usually moves their lower jaw forward or the side.
-This incorrect bite results in improper use of the lower jaws and can alter facial symmetry.
+A crossbite is when a portion of your upper teeth sit inside the lower teeth, which may cause misaligned tooth and jaw growth.
+You likely move your lower jaw forward or to the side when you close your mouth, which can also alter your facial symmetry.

 Openbite

-Open bite is when the upper and lower front teeth do not overlap.
+An open bite is when your upper and lower front teeth do not overlap.
 An open bite may cause tongue thrusting, thumb sucking, improper chewing, and other unwanted habits.
-Early evaluation and treatment are essential to correcting open bite.
+Early evaluation and treatment are essential to correcting an open bite.

 Upper Front Teeth Protrusion

-When upper teeth extend too far forward – or lower teeth do not extend forward enough – it can impact the appearance and function of all teeth.
+When your upper teeth extend too far forward – or your lower teeth do not extend forward enough – it can impact the appearance and function of your entire mouth.

 Crowding

-Crowding is when teeth have insufficient room to erupt from the gums.
-Because it is more difficult to clean overlapping tooth surfaces, crowding is often linked to dental decay and periodontal issues.
+Crowding is when your teeth have insufficient room to erupt from the gumline.
+Because it’s more difficult to clean overlapping tooth surfaces, crowding is often linked to dental decay and periodontal issues.
 Crowding is also the most common reason for braces.

 Spacing

-Spacing issues can be caused by missing teeth or excessive jaw room for erupting teeth.
+Spacing issues are often caused by missing teeth or excessive jaw room for erupting teeth.
 Spacing is another popular reason for braces.

 Oral Hygiene